isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/Private-Investigation-Agency-Licence.md

 <li>
 <strong>Where can I get more information for Private Investigation Agency Licence?</strong><br>
 More information can be found at the
-<a href=”https://www.police.gov.sg/e-Services/Police-Licences/Private-Investigation-Agency-Licence” target=”_blank” rel=”noopener”>SPF website</a>
+<a href="https://www.police.gov.sg/e-Services/Police-Licences/Private-Investigation-Agency-Licence" target="_blank" rel="noopener">SPF website</a>
 </li>
 <li>
 <strong>Who can be an applicant?</strong><br>